backstage/backstage/docs/cli/commands.md

 ## test

-Run tests, forwarding args to Jest, defaulting to watch mode
+Run tests, forwarding all unknown options to Jest, and defaulting to watch mode.

 ```text
 Usage: backstage-cli test [options]